Ryuku72/12EmployeeTracker/README.md

 3. Sleep and take breaks
 4. Identify when things are too hard and ask help

 There were many other issues that I fixed with stuff like `clear()` and just tricks with inquirer but filtering data was not fun.
+I want to move more functions to their own separate libraries.
+If you view `logic.js`, there are a lot of search functions that didn't get used because of callback nesting requirements or needing app.js defined functions.
+Whilst my intent was to use the `logic.js` library, this did fail in the end.

-Side note, I am super proud of myself for using 5 for loops to find out all the information within 3 mySQL calls for a single function.
+Side note, I am super proud of myself for using 5 `For loops` to find out all the information within 3 mySQL calls for a single function.
 By just using someone's role I could figure out their salary, department and manager name with loops.
 This was without making a new statement within mySQL.
 Super proud.

 <a name="future">